Beginner's Guide to Investing: Where to Start in 2026

 FTC Disclosure: This article contains affiliate links.
 When you click through and make a purchase or sign up for a service, we may earn a commission at no additional cost to you.
 This helps us continue providing valuable content to help you make informed financial decisions.

-Introduction: Why Beginner Investing Matters More Than Ever
+Why Does Beginner Investing Matter More Than Ever?

 Why Start Investing Now?